DanielQiu2014/GettingAndCleaningDataProject/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The code for production of the tidy_data.txt file from original data set is in run_analysis.R and the processes are described in ReadMe file
+The codes for production of the tidy_data.txt file from original data set is in run_analysis.R and the processes are described in README.md file.

-The final tidy data file contain data from 30 subjects numbered 1 - 30, each are engaged in 6 activities (walking, walking_upstairs, walking_downstairs, sitting, standing, laying), resulting a total of 180 rows of records.
+The final tidy data file contains data from 30 subjects numbered 1 - 30, each are engaged in 6 activities (walking, walking_upstairs, walking_downstairs, sitting, standing, laying), resulting a total of 180 rows of records.
 Each record contain 2 metadata columns (Subject and Activity) and 79 data column (see below), resulting in (2+79) x 180 = 14,480 data cells.

 ===================================================
 Description of data column names and their meaning